sbretag/Bike_Sharing/README.md

 # Bike_Sharing_Analysis

 ## Overview
-The purpose of the mapping earthquake challenge was to adjust an already created mapping showing earthquake data by adding tectonic plate lines and major earth quake options to the map using Javascript, Leaflet.js, and geoJSON.
+The purpose of this challenge was to create new visualizations using Tableau to help solidify the analysis in the proposal for a bike share program in Des Moines, IA.
 The following deliverables were required.
-  1. Add Tectonic Plate Data
+  1. Change Trip Duration in source data to a Datetime Format
-  2. Add Major Earthquake Data
+  2. Create Visualizations for the Trip Analysis
-  3. Add an Additional Map
+  3. Create a Story and Report for the Final Presentation

 ## Resources
   - Software: Tableau & Jupyter Lab